JSarasua/SlayTheSpire/README.md

   * For the games configuration properties
       * Debugging->Command to **$(SolutionDir)Run/$(TargetFileName)**
       * Debugging->Working Directory to **$(SolutionDir)Run**
-## Performance
-What performance tools are you using?
-Where to get them?

 ## Testing
  * Open the project in Visual Studio and go to Test->Run All Tests
     * Hotkey Ctrl + R then A